Have you ever said 'it's not me, it's my dog!'?

 Dogs that are enthusiastic eaters and inhale their meals usually take in air with each hurried mouthful of food.
 One breed that comes to mind when we think about food loving dogs is the Labrador.
 Active working dogs that eat while still panting can also swallow air as they gobble their dinner.

-2. Dogs who have sensitive stomachs.
+Type 2 - Dogs who have sensitive stomachs

-Dogs with gastrointestinal conditions such as inflammatory bowel disease can suffer from a bacterial overgrowth in their intestines.
+Dogs with gastrointestinal conditions such as inflammatory bowel disease can suffer from bacterial overgrowth in their intestines.

 From a technical perspective, these bacteria can produce gas which makes its way down the gastrointestinal tract and out, to assail our nostrils.
 You may find that if your dog falls into this group, he may also lose weight or have abnormal stools.

 If your dog suffers from flatulence and isn’t unwell or losing weight, there are a couple of things you can try.